La Reina del Truébano: Recognitions and awards

-In 2008, “La Reina del Truébano”, together with Banda de Gaitas de Corvera and Banda de Gaitas de Gozón, participated in the St. Patrick's Day Parade, in New York City, where they obtain the title of "Best Foreign Band" and "Best Overall Band".
-They will return to this event in 2012 and 2013.
+In 2008, “La Reina del Truébano”, together with Banda de Gaitas de Corvera and Banda de Gaitas de Gozón, participated in the St. Patrick's Day Parade, in New York City, where they obtained the title of "Best Foreign Band" and "Best Overall Band".

-In 2008, in the Festival Interceltique de Lorient, the drum section of La Reina del Truébano wins the Trophee Guinness de Percussion against bands from all over Europe.
+In 2008, in the Festival Interceltique de Lorient, the drum section of La Reina del Truébano won the Guinness Trophy for Percussion competing against bands from all over Europe.